anajevtic11/Stock_market_forecasting/README.md

 ### Forecasting methods

-We implement and compare the performance of:
+We implement and compare the performance of both the ARIMA and the Holts-Winters Simple Exponential Smoothing forecasting models for:
 * **Day ahead forecasting**: stock market prices for the next day is forecasted using an ARIMA model trained on all available historical values.
 * **Two days ahead forecasting**: to predict stock market price at times t+1 and t+2: an ARIMA model is first trained on all values for times [0,t], and price at time t+1 is predicted; then, the predicted value at time t+1 is used to retrain the ARIMA model on values [0,t+1], and price at time t+2 is predicted.